Flexible Learning Students and Student Support

 Pacific School of Religion is either authorized to provide distance education or exempt from such authorization in all U.S. states with the following exceptions:

-- PSR has applied for authorization/exemption in Alabama, Alaska, Arkansas, and Missouri.
+- PSR has applied for authorization/exemption but has not yet received it from Arkansas and Missouri.

 What support is available to students in Flexible Learning programs?

 All campus offices are prepared to welcome students in Flexible Learning programs to PSR and help them achieve their academic and ministerial goals.
 Faculty and staff are available by phone, email, chat and/or web conference.

 Academic Advising: The Assistant Dean for Academic Programs and Registrar can assist with course selection and planning progress through academic requirements and milestones.

 Faculty Advisor: Each student enrolled in a certificate or degree program is assigned a faculty advisor from the core PSR faculty.
 The advisor is there to help you with both academic and vocational planning and progress.

 Library: All PSR students are eligible to receive GTU library cards and access to rich online research resources.
 Reference (research assistance) services are available by phone or email, as well as in-person.
 PSR Distance students should receive email from the PSR registrar letting them know their barcode is ready.
 Email the GTU Library at email@example.com for your barcode number needed to access online resources.